Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Lymphedema refers to swelling that generally occurs in one of your arms or legs.
-Although lymphedema tends to affect just one arm or leg, sometimes both arms or both legs may be swollen.
+Sometimes both arms or both legs swell.

-There's no cure for lymphedema, but it can be controlled.
-Controlling lymphedema involves diligent care of your affected limb.
+There's no cure for lymphedema.
+But it can be managed with early diagnosis and diligent care of your affected limb.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not for profit mission.